 We were both frustrated, and stopped talking about it, so I wandered off and found my mom.
 I said, “Am I doing something wrong thinking this way?”
 She assured me I wasn’t, and I didn’t have to get baptized if I didn’t want to, and that is perfectly ok not to.
 She assured me I am still young and if I don’t understand yet, that’s just fine.

 That day rattled around my head for some time.
 I was under the impression I was falling short somehow.
 It wasn’t until much later, that I realized baptism is not about something that happens if a person gets dunked underwater by another person.
 It is an expressed symbol of where our hearts are at, and our relationship with Jesus.
 Just like all relationships, we don’t do things because we are told to, or should, we do them to express the love, because we want to express the love.
-The flowers that you gave are not the love, you gave them because you love them, so we can agree that the symbolism is not the love itself, it is an expression of the love that exists regardless of the action.
+The flowers that you gave are not the love, you gave them because you love them, so we can agree that the symbolism is not the love itself, it is just an expression of the love that exists already, regardless of the action.

 I eventually did get water baptized, and it was my father who baptized me.
 At that point, it was because if there was a way I could express my love for Jesus, I wanted to do it.
 It was out of remembrance, much like communion is.
 Communion doesn’t save us either, but we do it in remembrance of him.
 This is a good thing to do, and I want to make my father proud, both of them.
 Because I love them… Because “They loved me first.”
 That is another simple, but a very profound verse, that I have heard a million times, and it took three decades to sink in.
 Because He loved us first…